 Step 4.
 Prepare for the finance office

-The finance office is where most dealers make as much profit as they make on the car itself, and itâs the part of the transaction most buyers walk into unprepared.
-Kentucky regulates very little of what happens here: there is no doc fee cap, no cap on dealer financing markup, no requirement that the dealer disclose the rate you actually qualified for, and no conditional-delivery statute protecting you if the terms change after you drive home.
+The finance office is where most dealers make as much profit as they make on the car itself.
+It’s also the part of the transaction most buyers walk into unprepared.
+Kentucky regulates very little of what happens here.
+There is no doc fee cap and no cap on dealer financing markup.
+The dealer doesn’t have to show you the rate you actually qualified for, and no conditional-delivery statute protects you if the terms change after you drive home.
 Two things matter most: the rate on the loan, and the products the finance manager will add to your payment.

 Worth saying up front: not all dealer financing is a spread play.
-Manufacturer-captive lenders often run promotional rates that genuinely beat an independent bank, and credit unions on a dealerâs panel typically pay the dealer a flat fee with no rate spread.
+Manufacturer-captive lenders often run promotional rates that genuinely beat an independent bank, and credit unions on a dealer’s panel typically pay the dealer a flat fee with no rate spread.
 The discretionary-spread risk concentrates in third-party bank financing where the dealer has rate-marking room.
 The rest of this step is about recognizing that scenario and what to do about it.

 Demand the itemized out-the-door price first

-The out-of-the-door price is the only number that tells you what you are actually spending: vehicle price, plus all dealer fees, plus the 6% MVUT estimate (paid at the county clerk, not the dealer), plus title and registration.
-Kentucky has no doc fee cap, so the doc fee is whatever the dealer sets, commonly a few hundred dollars but with nothing in state law stopping a higher number, and no disclosure language is required on the contract beyond the general duty to advertise honestly.
+The out-the-door price is the only number that tells you what you are actually spending.
+It adds the vehicle price, all dealer fees, the 6% Motor Vehicle Usage Tax (MVUT) estimate (paid at the county clerk, not the dealer), and title and registration.
+Kentucky has no doc fee cap, so the doc fee is whatever the dealer sets.
+A few hundred dollars is common, but nothing in state law stops a higher number.
+No disclosure language is required on the contract beyond the general duty to advertise honestly.
 Get the full itemized out-the-door price in writing before any discussion of financing or trade-in.
-If a dealer wonât produce it, that is a signal.
-Several neighboring and peer states do cap this fee, Missouri, Ohio, Michigan, and Illinois among them, so a Kentucky buyer has less statutory protection here than a buyer one state over; in Kentucky the doc fee is yours to negotiate as part of the out-the-door number.
+If a dealer won’t produce it, that is a signal.
+Several neighboring and peer states do cap this fee, Missouri, Ohio, Michigan, and Illinois among them.
+A Kentucky buyer has less statutory protection here than a buyer one state over.
+In Kentucky the doc fee is yours to negotiate as part of the out-the-door number.

 The financing markup most buyers never see

-When a dealer arranges financing through a bank, the bank tells the dealer the rate you actually qualify for (the âbuy rateâ).
-The dealer is free to present you a higher rate in the contract (the âcontract rateâ), and the dealer and the bank split the extra interest you pay over the life of the loan.
-A lender approves you at 7.5% APR, the dealer presents a contract at 9.5%, and the 2-point spread on a $20,000 loan over 60 months costs you roughly $1,100 in extra interest, none of it disclosed.
+When a dealer arranges financing through a bank, the bank tells the dealer the rate you actually qualify for (the “buy rate”).
+The dealer is free to present you a higher rate in the contract (the “contract rate”), and the dealer and the bank split the extra interest you pay over the life of the loan.
+A lender approves you at a 7.5% annual percentage rate (APR), the dealer presents a contract at 9.5%, and the 2-point spread on a $20,000 loan over 60 months costs you roughly $1,100 in extra interest, none of it disclosed.
 Kentucky requires no disclosure of the buy rate and caps no spread.
 You have three defenses, and using two or three together shifts real leverage.
-Kentuckyâs lack of any cap is covered in the Legislative Fix section below.
+Kentucky’s lack of any cap is covered in the Legislative Fix section below.

 Apply at your credit union or bank before you visit.
 You walk in with a real rate to compare against.
-If the dealer beats it, take their offer; if they canât, you have your own deal.
-Multiple auto-loan inquiries within a 14 to 45 day window count as a single inquiry under the FCRA, so shopping lenders does not meaningfully hurt your credit.
+If the dealer beats it, take their offer; if they can’t, you have your own deal.
+Multiple auto-loan inquiries within a 14 to 45 day window count as a single inquiry under the major credit-scoring models (FICO and VantageScore), so shopping lenders does not meaningfully hurt your credit.

 Most credit unions pay the dealer a flat fee for setting up the loan, while banks let the dealer mark up the rate and split the extra interest.
 A credit-union loan removes the incentive to push your rate above what you qualify for.
 Most dealers can run your application through one if you ask, but they tend to use the credit union as a last resort because the bank pays them more, so you have to ask directly.

 If the dealer is routing through a bank anyway, ask them to beat your rate and to show you the buy rate.
-They donât have to show it, but asking signals you know how the mechanic works.
-A dealer who refuses while still wanting your business is telling you whatâs in the spread.
+They don’t have to show it, but asking signals you know how the mechanic works.
+A dealer who refuses while still wanting your business is telling you what’s in the spread.
 Combined with pre-approval this becomes a credible ask; without pre-approval the dealer has no reason to engage.

 Recognize the four-square worksheet

 Some dealers use a worksheet divided into four boxes: vehicle price, trade-in value, monthly payment, and down payment.
 Working one box at a time, they can appear to give ground in one while recovering margin in another, a strong trade-in number while holding firm on price, or a lower monthly payment by quietly stretching the loan term.
 Because Kentucky has no conditional-delivery statute and no cooling-off period, this matters more here than in states where a bad deal can be unwound: once you sign and take delivery, the transaction is complete.
 The counter is to sequence the deal.
-Agree on the vehicle price alone first, with no trade-in and no financing in the conversation, and get that number on a buyerâs order in writing.
+Agree on the vehicle price alone first, with no trade-in and no financing in the conversation, and get that number on a buyer’s order in writing.
 Then address the trade-in using an independent appraisal as your floor.
 Handle financing last, with your pre-approval in hand.
-Donât reveal a cash payment until the price is agreed in writing, because a dealer who learns thereâs no finance-office profit to be made has a reason to hold firm on price.
+Don’t reveal a cash payment until the price is agreed in writing, because a dealer who learns there’s no finance-office profit to be made has a reason to hold firm on price.

 Rule 1.
 The coverage has to outlast the loan, on both months and miles.If the loan is 72 months and the warranty maxes at 36 months or 36,000 miles, the last three years of payments are on an uncovered vehicle.
-Both numbers have to be greater than the loanâs term and your expected mileage.
-If either falls short, the warranty doesnât actually cover the loan.
+Both numbers have to be greater than the loan’s term and your expected mileage.
+If either falls short, the warranty doesn’t actually cover the loan.

 Rule 2.
-Run the mileage math against your actual driving, not the advertised cap.A warranty that expires at 75,000 miles isnât doing much if you buy a 60,000-mile car and drive 15,000 a year; you hit the cap in a year regardless of what the âfive yearsâ sticker says.
+Run the mileage math against your actual driving, not the advertised cap.A warranty that expires at 75,000 miles isn’t doing much if you buy a 60,000-mile car and drive 15,000 a year; you hit the cap in a year regardless of what the “five years” sticker says.
 Cap times your years of typical driving is your real coverage window.
 The advertised number is the worst-case ceiling, not the realistic limit.

 Rule 3.
 Know what the breakdown will cost before you decide whether the warranty is worth it.
 The decision is a math problem: total warranty cost against likely repair costs over the coverage period.
-If the model has a known $3,000 transmission failure pattern at 90,000 miles and the warranty costs $2,400 for 60 months or 75,000 miles, the math works; if the car has no known major-failure pattern, it doesnât.
+If the model has a known $3,000 transmission failure pattern at 90,000 miles and the warranty costs $2,400 for 60 months or 75,000 miles, the math works; if the car has no known major-failure pattern, it doesn’t.
 A vehicle history reportwith repair-cost projections gives you the numbers to run that math.
-Third-party warranty companies also sell comparable coverage directly, often well below the dealerâs price, so get a competing quote before you decide.
+Third-party warranty companies also sell comparable coverage directly, often well below the dealer’s price, so get a competing quote before you decide.

 Rule 1.
-GAP only matters when thereâs a real gap.GAP covers the difference between what you owe and what the car is worth if itâs totaled or stolen.
+GAP only matters when there’s a real gap.GAP covers the difference between what you owe and what the car is worth if it’s totaled or stolen.
 That gap typically exists in years 1 through 4 of a long loan, especially with little down or negative equity rolled in.
-After roughly year 4 the loan balance usually catches up to the carâs value, so buying GAP past that point is paying for a window that has already closed.
+After roughly year 4 the loan balance usually catches up to the car’s value, so buying GAP past that point is paying for a window that has already closed.
 If you put 20% or more down on a fairly priced used car, you may not need it at all.

 - Dealer: typically $800 to $1,200, charged once and rolled into the loan